menicgiulia/MLFoodProcessing/output_console/README.md

 Lastly, please only run sections 4 and 5 of the  "EWAS_merge_regression_analysis_from_R.ipynb" to get the final daa files that are currently provided in https://github.com/menicgiulia/MLFoodProcessing/tree/main/input_data

-# The R Environmet Info
+# The R Environment Info

 ```